As Your Chicago Burn Injury Lawyer, We’re Here to Fight for Your Rights

 While burns can vary widely, they can be sorted into five main types.

 Chemical.
 A reaction is caused when harsh substances meet the body.
 Acid, bleach, ammonia, gasoline, and similar products can cause these caustic burns.

 Electrical.
 When an electric current comes in direct contact with the body, the result can be painful.
 Touching exposed home wiring and high-voltage power lines can trigger these burns.
 Lightning has been listed as a less common source.

 Friction.
-This type of burn happens when something rubs so roughly against the body it causes skin to come off.
-Examples include chafing, rug burn and rope burn.
+This type of burn happens when something rubs so roughly against the body it causes the skin to come off.
+Examples include chafing, rug burn, and rope burn.